-By the beginning of the High Middle Ages, ecclesiastical music was already a part of Church services and innovations in it were being introduced through vocal variations such as organum.
+By the beginning of the high Medieval period, ecclesiastical music was already a part of Church services and innovations in it were being introduced through vocal variations such as organum.

-The High Middle Ages marked a period when a proper music theory began to be developed and further innovations in music began to take place, most notably the occasional use of instruments alongside vocal effects.
+The high medieval period marked a time when a proper music theory began to be developed and further innovations in music began to take place, most notably the occasional use of instruments alongside vocal effects.

 During the early medieval period, the Church had strictly overlooked the evolution of music in order to keep it limited to use in religious services.
-However, by the High Middle Ages, secular music and composers were already beginning to surface and music began to take a greater social role.
+However, by the high medieval period, secular music and composers were already beginning to surface and music began to take a greater social role.

 Musical developments at the Notre Dame cathedral continued to exert a significant influence on the pan-European development of music from 1150 to 1250.

-During the early medieval period, florid organum had already became a regular part of church singing.
-In the High Middle Ages, this was developed further and church composers began to experiment with florid and discant organum.
+During the early medieval period, florid organum had already become a regular part of church singing.
+In the high medieval period, this was developed further and church composers began to experiment with florid and discant organum.

-Due to such experimentation with music structure, several new forms of music came into being during the High Middle Ages.
+Due to such experimentation with music structure, several new forms of music came into being during the high medieval period.
 These include tropes, conductus and clausulae among others.

 Tropes usually involved the use of new music and words coupled with old chants.
-Finally, the conductus was a new form of music which involved multiple singers singing rhythmically.
+Finally, the conductus was a new form of music that involved multiple singers singing rhythmically.

-The High Middle Ages also saw the emergence of the unique phenomenon of troubadours who were essentially travelling musician-poets and sang secular monophonic songs.
+The high medieval period also saw the emergence of the unique phenomenon of troubadours who were essentially travelling musician-poets who sang secular monophonic songs.